sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-africa.md

 {.topo}

 **1. Out of Africa (6b+)**
-Takes the left-hand side of lower arete avoiding crack on left.
+Takes the left-hand side of lower arête avoiding crack on left.

 **2. Madagascar (6b)**
-A one move wonder on right-hand side of arete.
+A one move wonder on right-hand side of arête.

 **3. Bird Island pitch 1 (6a)**
 Climb the up the wall to gain the obvious corner.
 Climb this on to the Upper tier ledge and a belay.
 An easy way to gain access to this part of the Upper tier.